Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

         -keystore contrast.jks
 ```

-When running this command, you will be prompted for information to identify yourself and your organization.
-This command requires a password that you will need for future integrations.
+When running this command, you'll be prompted for information to identify yourself and your organization.
+This command requires a password that you'll need for future integrations.

 Sample Output: